ddacw/FFFT/README.md

 Evidently, the iterative FFT is faster than the recursive one (and is easier to parallelize). `FFT::FFTParallel` is also faster with more threads (until 16).
 For instance, the runtime is reduced by half using 4 threads on large tests compared to the single-threaded one.

-`MFFT::Transform` is slower than `FFT::FFTParallel` most of the time, partly because my implementation is sensitive to `num_threads` (each DFT runs at approximately $O(num thread)$).
-It is also more complex implementation-wise and is not exactly optimized to compete with `FFT::FFTParallel` (extremely slow with 1 thread).
+`MFFT::Transform` is slower than `FFT::FFTParallel` most of the time, partly because my implementation is sensitive to `num_threads` (each DFT runs at approximately `O(num_thread)`.
+It is also more complex implementation-wise and is not exactly optimized to compete with `FFT::FFTParallel` (MFFT is extremely slow with 1 thread).
 Still, the improved runtime when more threads (especially 8) are used is promising.

 `FFT::FFTRec`:
 |Size | 5,000|10,000|50,000|100,000|500,000|1e6|1e7|5e7|